Observational window effects on multi-object Reverberation Mapping: Results

 We apply a representative window function of the upcoming LSST and TiDES RM survey to each AGN across the grid.
 The 5-year baseline planned for 4MOST/TiDES survey \citep{Swann2019} will provide 14$\,\pm\,$4 days spectroscopic sampling, combined with the VRO/LSST RM program \citep{Brandt2018} which proposes to deliver a photometric cadence of $\sim$2 days for each of the four deep-drilling fields.
-LSST will be conducted using the Rubin Observatory at Cerro Pach\'on (-30.2$^{\circ}$), and TiDES by the VISTA telescope at the Paranal Observatory (-24.6$^{\circ}$). \autoref{fig:seas_vis} shows that the Chandra DFS and ELIAS fields, with the lowest declinations, are visible for the longest maximum season of $\sim$9 months.
+LSST will be conducted using the Rubin Observatory at Cerro Pach\'on (-30.2$^{\circ}$), and TiDES by the VISTA telescope at the Paranal Observatory (-24.6$^{\circ}$). \autoref{fig:seas_vis} shows that the Chandra DFS and ELIAS fields, with the most southerly declination, are visible for the longest maximum season of $\sim$9 months.
 The equatorial COSMOS and XMM-LSS fields are visible for a maximum of 7.5 and 8 months, respectively.
-Using the shortest season, we define the window function of this base survey with a 5-year baseline, 7-month season length, photometric cadence of 2 days and spectroscopic cadence of 14$\,\pm\,$4 days.
+Using the shortest season, we adopt for our baseline survey the window function with a 5-year baseline, 7-month season length, photometric cadence of 2 days and spectroscopic cadence of 14$\,\pm\,$4 days.

-As previously, we define a quality lag recovery to be $\geq$ 4 times the statistical uncertainty of the lag measurement provided by ICCF, and within 10\% and 100 days of the input lag.
-The fraction of quality lag recoveries, for this representative LSST/TiDES window function, are shown in \autoref{fig:pop_line}, as a function of apparent magnitude and redshift, bounding the probable observable survey parameter space.
+As previously noted, we define a quality lag recovery to be $\geq$ 4 times the statistical uncertainty of the lag measurement provided by ICCF, and within 10\% and 100 days of the input lag.
+The fraction of quality lag recoveries, for this representative LSST/TiDES window function, is shown in \autoref{fig:pop_line}, as a function of apparent magnitude and redshift, bounding the probable observable survey parameter space.